Focus: Advice on cryptographic protocol and Cybersecurity.

 Hugo has published about 50 scientific papers and two books.
 He was awarded the 2003 Konex Platinum prize for the best trajectory in Science and Technology in Argentina of the decade 1993-2003 and in 2005 the Sadosky prize for the best trajectory in Informatics.
 He was twice elected Vice President at Large of IFORS (International Federation for Operations Research Societies).

-Hugo has also been quite active besides academia, both in the private (corporate) sector and as consultant to multiple public and international organisations.
+Hugo has also been quite active besides academia, both in the private (corporate) sector and as consultant to multiple public and international organisations, and frequently appears in the media.
 He is a Founding Partner of two leading firms that develop products and solutions for SET and identity protection.

 Hugo holds a PhD in Mathematics from the University of Zurich and a PhD (Honoris Causa) from the University of Cuyo in Argentina.